WhitewaterFoundry/build2019/README.md

 - Attach to process from Visual Studio
     - *Debug -> Attach to Process -> SSH*
-    - "localhost1" *in Connection target*
+    - "localhost" *in Connection target*
     - *Refresh*
     - "pengwin" *in User name*
     - "pengwin" *in Password* **NOTE: In production we recommend using SSH keys.**